 Dear Parents,

 Welcome back to another chapter in the life of Sheerhatch Primary School!
 We have all been working very hard over the holiday to ensure that we are ready and organised for the start of term, so that the children can settle quickly and enjoy their new classroom.
 Mrs Page and Mrs Buisson, the Year 5 class teachers, will take the Year 6s for SPaG and English; Mrs Page on Mondays and Tuesdays, and Mrs Buisson for the rest of the week.
 As in secondary school, the children will move between classrooms for the different teachers.
-Mrs Buisson will take Years 6 for French on Thursday afternoons.
+Mrs Buisson will take Year 6 for French on Thursday afternoons.
 On Wednesday afternoons Owls Class will be taught RE and PE by Mrs Lower based in their classroom.
 Attached to this letter is a class timetable where this is shown a little clearer.
 It will take a little time for everyone to get used to all the changes and the new routines!
-For the first half term there will be a slight change to this timetable as they will have specialist music technology lessons at 1 o’clock.
+For the first half term there will be a slight change to this timetable as they will have specialist music technology lessons at 1 o’clock on a Wednesday.
 They will therefore have their TTRockstars and guided reading session before lunch for those 6 weeks.

+Should children wish to have a snack at morning break they can eat fruit or vegetables brought in from home.

+Our Topic this half term is called ‘It’s All Greek to me’, covering the Ancient Greeks.
+I have attached an overview of the areas covered during this half term.

 Here is some information that will be useful for your child in Year 6.